Have a lot of workday stress, need to cool down after a workout, or simply need a way to relax? TRE can help with all three, and in not much time.

 There are three goals with TRE.
 The primary goal is to relieve physical and emotional stress and tension and promote muscle relaxation.
 The initial goal is to simply let your body do what it wants, versus your brain telling your body what to do.
 The third goal is body awareness; for you to know and be comfortable in your own body.
 TRE is a learned body experience, yet your mind can always exert control to stop the vibrations.

 What Are the Benefits?

 Our first reaction to stress and trauma is physical, and that reaction is often stored as chronic muscle tension, stiffness, and pain deep within the body.
-TRE is a proven indirect way to help deal with trauma.
+TRE is a proven way to help relieve muscle tension, stiffness, and pain, and also an indirect way to deal with trauma.

 TRE has helped people with a host of physical problems: fibromyalgia, chronic pain and chronic fatigue, poor sleep, appetite, and digestion, back and shoulder pain, poor immune response, poor flexibility or chronic muscle tension, chronic headaches and migraines, high blood pressure, GI tract problems including Crohn’s and IBS, etc. TRE has also helped with anxiety, depression, and other mental or emotional problems.